twpayne/chezmoi/assets/chezmoi.io/docs/reference/target-types.md

     A script in `~/.local/share/chezmoi/dir/run_script` will be run with a working directory of `~/dir`.

+The `scriptEnv` configuration variable specifies extra environment variables when running the script.

 ### Scripts on Windows

 <!-- FIXME: some of the following needs to be moved to the how-to -->